bradhowes/morkandmidi/README.md

 Ideally, this `uniqueId` value will actually be unique to your MIDI network.
-However, there is no way to guarantee that so instead one should install a `Monitor` to observe the unique ID value that is passed to `Monitor.initialized` rouotine once initialization is complete.
+However, there is no way to guarantee that so instead one should install a `Monitor` to observe the unique ID value that is passed to `Monitor.initialized` routine once initialization is complete.
 When there are no conflicts, this value will be the same as the one given in the `MIDI` constructor.
 If there was a conflict, you should be given a value provided by the system.